DangerousPrototypes/BusPirate-docs-hugo/content/docs/command-reference.md

 $GPTXT,01,01,01,ANTENNA OK*35
 {{</term>}}

 Transparent UART ```bridge```.
-Bidirectional UART pass-through to interact with other serial devices from inside the Bus Pirate terminal.
+Acts as a USB to serial converter between the UART on the IO pins and the USB serial port used by the Bus Pirate terminal.
+- Use directly with devices that have a terminal interface (example: routers)
+- *Exit your terminal program* to use the port with a script or software (example: programming a chip, GPS software)

 Press the Bus Pirate button to exit.

+{{% alert context="warning" %}}
+The UART bridge is between the Bus Pirate UART pins and the USB serial port used by the Bus Pirate terminal.
+To use the UART brige with a script or software, *exit your terminal program* first and then use the same port with your application.
+{{% /alert %}}

 {{% alert context="info" %}}
 Use ```bridge -h``` to see the latest options and features.